 Background Blur Simplified

-To achieve a blurry background:
+To achieve a blurry background in your photos:

 - choose a wide aperture (low f/stop number)